Azure/azure-sdk-for-python/doc/resourcemanagementbatch.rst

 Create a Batch Account
 ----------------------

+A Batch Account will need to be created in a specified location and resource group.
 The default Batch Account quota is 1 per location per subscription, but can be increased to a maximum of 50.
 Please contact support if you require a quota increase.
+For more information on resource groups and resource management, see :doc:`Resource Management<resourcemanagement>`.

 In order to make use of Application Packages, a storage account will need to be linked to the Batch Account.
 This can be created with the :doc:`Storage Resource Management Client <resourcemanagementstorage>`.